 ACTIVITIES AT CAPE GRACE HOTEL:

-- You could start by taking a cable car ride to the top of Table Mountain, to enjoy sensational views of the city below!
-If you’re feeling energetic, you could climb up instead.
+Cable car– You could start by taking a cable car ride to the top of Table Mountain to enjoy sensational views of the city below.
+For those who are feeling energetic, there are ways to climb up instead.
+Yes, we agree, the cable car looks like a great option!

-- A visit to the V&A Waterfront is also a fun thing to do – you can check out the area’s craft market, street entertainers, and shopping mall, and take time to relax in one of the numerous cafés, restaurants, and bars.
+The Waterfront– A visit to the V&A Waterfront, just a short walk away, is a fun thing to do – you can check out the area’s craft market, street entertainers, and shopping mall, and take time to relax in one of the many cafés, restaurants, and bars.

-- Depending on how long you stay here, you could even head out to the Winelands!
-The hotel offers private yacht cruises to Robben Island, Cape Point, Hout Bay, among other locations.
+Boat cruises– Why not head out onto the ocean wave?
+The hotel offers private yacht cruises to Robben Island, Cape Point, and Hout Bay, among other locations.
+Fishing trips are also available.

-- Children receive an activity pack on arrival at Cape Grace, and they can take part in Africa-themed storytelling and gingerbread decorating.
+Kid's Activities– Children receive an activity pack on arrival at Cape Grace and they can take part in Africa-themed storytelling and gingerbread decorating.
 Books, games, and consoles are also available – and there’s a reliable childminding service!